GenesisEducationKyiv/software-engineering-school-5-0-Dima12334/ms-weather-subscription/testing.md

 # Testing Guide

-This document describes how to run tests for this project.
+This document describes how to run tests for the weather-subscription microservice.

 ## Test Types

-The project has two types of tests:
+The weather-subscription microservice has two types of tests:

 1. **Unit Tests**: Fast-running tests that verify individual components in isolation
 2. **Integration Tests**: Slower tests that verify components working together (require DB and Redis)